JamesODonoghue/MuniMap/README.md

 # muni-map

-> This is a sample project for a ThousandEyes interview
+> This is a sample Project which uses the NextBus API to display SF Muni buses in (almost) real-time

+## Tech Stack

+D3 for map and bus drawing/color/manipulation
+VueJS for view rendering
+Webpack for bundling and minification
+Axios for HTTP requests

 ## Build Setup